-The Scheduling Setup form will allow you to set up the SSS and SMS tables for either the current school year or the next school year.
+The Scheduling Setup form will allow you to set up the Student Scheduling (SSS) and Scheduling Master Schedule (SMS) tables for either the current school year or the next school year.

 In order to use the Scheduling Setup form at the start of the scheduling process, a user needs Admin permission to the SMS table.

 Additional permissions will be required to continue with other scheduling tasks.
 When the scheduling master schedule is "rolled" to the master schedule, a user will need to use the Copy Scheduling Results to SEC & MST form.
-To use the Copy Scheduling Results to SEC & MST form, a user needs Admin permissions to SMS, SSS, MST, and SEC.
+To use the Copy Scheduling Results to SEC & MST form, a user needs Admin permissions to SEC and MST, as well as at least Read permissions to SSS and SMS.
 Additional access to other scheduling-related tables may also be required for other actions associated with scheduling.
 For example, in order to add or modify Courses, a user would need permissions to the CRS table.

 From the Scheduling Dashboard, click on Setup/Config and select Scheduling Setup.

-The Scheduling Setup Options form is broken down into 4 areas: Scheduling Status, Data Entry, Scheduling Options, and SMS & SSS Initialization.
+The Scheduling Setup Options form is divided into four areas: Scheduling Status, Data Entry, Scheduling Options, and SMS & SSS Initialization.

-Under Scheduling Status, click the option Scheduling Students into Classes for the Current School Year or Scheduling Students into Classes for the Next School Year.
-If you are scheduling students for the Next School Year you must remember to have your feeder students (i.e., pre-enrolled students) loaded into this school first.
+Under Scheduling Status, choose the correct option for your scheduling needs: Scheduling Students into Classes for the Current School Year or Scheduling Students into Classes for the Next School Year.
+If you are scheduling students for the next school year you must remember to have your feeder students (i.e., pre-enrolled students) loaded into this school first.
 Scheduling for next year in this year’s database will use the Next Grade field and will schedule active students and students with a status tag of ‘*’.

 Under Data Entry, select the method you will be using to gather course requests for students.
 It is important to note that the selected courses will display both the course title and the course number.